+Coffee break choreography:

-Coffee break: draw the process diagram for a vending machine that accepts a coin, then gives the possibility (1) to get a coffee or (2) to insert another coin and get either a cappuccino or a tea.
-Draw the process diagrams for a compatible and a "problematic" butler robot.
+Draw the process diagram for a vending machine that accepts a coin, then gives the possibility

+- (1) to get a coffee or - (2) to insert another coin and get either a cappuccino or a tea.

+Draw the process diagrams for a compatible butler robot and a "problematic" butler robot.